ielbadisy/healthdata/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how load a data set from the `healthdata` package:

 ``` r
 library(healthdata)